Thammasat University: Faculty of Commerce and Accountancy

 The Faculty of Commerce and Accountancy was established on 23 November 1938.
 It was the second oldest business school in Thailand after the Faculty of Commerce and Accountancy, Chulalongkorn University which established earlier on the same year.
 It offers a broad range of programmes including business administration, logistics, international business, human resource management, accounting, finance, marketing, real estate management and management information system, from diploma to doctoral degree.
 In addition to its traditional 4-year bachelor's degree, the faculty offers the first innovative integrated bachelor's and master's degree programme in business and accounting (IBMP) which requires five years of study to complete both degrees.
 The faculty also offers Thailand's first international programme in business in which English is the language of instruction (BBA Programme).
 The faculty also offers Thailand's first Global Executive MBA programme in which English is the language of instruction (GEMBA programme).

 The faculty is recognised internationally.
 In 2005, a team of students from the Master's of Sciences Degree Programme in Marketing (MIM) of Thammasat Business School won, for the second time, the Global Moot Corp, a venue for business plan competition, held at the McCombs School of Business, University of Texas at Austin.

-The faculty is the second accounting and business education institution in South East Asia to Singapore which has received the Triple-Crown certification from 3 world accredited institutions (EQUIS, AACSB, AMBA).
+The faculty is the second accounting and business education institution in South East Asia to Singapore which has received the Triple-Crown certification from three world accredited institutions (EQUIS, AACSB, and AMBA).
 With less than 1% of commercial and business administration accounting institutions from educational institutions around the world that have been certified for all 3 accredited institutions.

 The faculty is also known as Thammasat Business School (TBS).

 Faculty of Political Science

 The Faculty of Political Science at Thammasat University was established in 1949.
 Former deans include Direk Chaiyanam a member of the Khana Ratsadon (People's Party) and a former foreign minister.
 It offers undergraduate and graduate studies in three majors, politics and government, public administration, and international affairs.
 Most Thai governors, mayors, leaders, and activists graduated from this faculty.

-Graduate programs are offered to regular students, and special programs are open to executives.
-A doctoral program was established in 2001.
-There are two versions of the masters and bachelors programs in international relations.
+Graduate programmes are offered to regular students, and special programmes are open to executives.
+A doctoral programme was established in 2001.
+There are two versions of the masters and bachelors programmes in international relations.
 The first versions are taught in Thai.
 The second versions are taught in English and are called the "International Programme".
-The masters for the International Program was established in 1998; the bachelors was established in 2009.
-The military correspondent for the Bangkok Post, Wassana Nanuam, is a prominent graduate of the masters program, having written her thesis on the Thai military.
+The masters for the International Programme was established in 1998; the bachelors was established in 2009.
+The military correspondent for the Bangkok Post, Wassana Nanuam, is a prominent graduate of the masters programme, having written her thesis on the Thai military.